Beyond-Better/bb/docs/TOOL_REFACTORING_PLAN.md

 This refactoring plan focuses solely on restructuring the individual tools' file organization.
 It does not involve changes to the overall tool management system or the base classes.

-This refactoring plan aims to improve the organization and maintainability of the BBai tool system, setting the groundwork for future enhancements and user-supplied tools.
+This refactoring plan aims to improve the organization and maintainability of the BB tool system, setting the groundwork for future enhancements and user-supplied tools.